yuchsiao/conditional-iterative-refinement/README.md

 # Conditional Iterative Refinement for Question Answering

+For the SQuAD task, the common start and end probability prediction strategy for predicting the answer span may not be the thorough use of overall information.
+We propose to iteratively exploit the hidden states to improve the prediction performance, hence calling this method: Conditional Iterative Refinement.
+A corresponding training scheme is developed to improve the training convergence.
+From our experiment, we observed a 2.0% improvement for the average F-1 score and a 2.5% improvement for the exact match metric, achieving 80.65 and 77.76, respectively.

 This work is summarized in the report [here](/doc/report.pdf).
 The code for processing [SQuAD 2.0](https://rajpurkar.github.io/SQuAD-explorer/) is taken from this [repo](https://github.com/chrischute/squad).